steharr/ms1-portfolio-steharr/README.md

 After deploying the site to Github pages, I noticed when viewing the live site on my Iphone that the contact form fields had rounded corners which I had not intended.
 The aesthetic of the form was designed to be all straight edges.
 For some reason this was not visible when I was testing the site through Chrome developer tools on my desktop, even when selecting the Iphone frame.

 * **Root Cause and Fix**
 To address this I initially set the `border-radius` to equal zero in my css rule for these elements.
-This did not fix the issue so I did some reasearch and found that the mobile version of safari can often make HTML input elements looks different to what appears on desktop.
+This did not fix the issue so I did some research and found that the mobile version of safari can often make HTML input elements looks different to what appears on desktop.
 I found [this article on medium.com](https://medium.com/@martinbottanek/how-to-disable-rounded-corners-on-input-fields-using-safari-iphone-ipad-2d08a199c39c) which gave me the vendor prefixes and css code to override this and get my desired effect.

 ### HTML Validator Results
 After passing my code through the HTML validator for the first time, I recieved 7 error messages and a one repeated warning.
 These errors and warnings were all corrected and the validator check was done again.
-The check check produced no errors or warnings.
+The second check produced no errors or warnings.
 Below is how each of the initial validator check results were addressed:

 #### Error Messages
 * Empty ID on Landing Page